Psoriasis

 Light therapy

-Your doctor may offer you ultraviolet (UV) light therapy for mild to moderate psoriasis when creams and ointments aren’t enough.
+Your doctor may offer you ultraviolet (UV) light therapy for mild-to-moderate psoriasis when creams and ointments aren’t enough.
 This is also called phototherapy.
 You have light therapy at hospital.
 You stand in a special unit where you’re exposed to ultraviolet fluorescent lights.
+There are two types of light therapy.

-• Ultraviolet B (UVB) light therapy.
+- Ultraviolet B (UVB) light therapy.
 This uses a small part of the UVB light naturally found in sunlight.
 You might have this to treat plaque psoriasis or guttate psoriasis.

-• Ultraviolet A (UVA) light therapy with psoralen (PUVA).
+- Ultraviolet A (UVA) light therapy with psoralen (PUVA).
 This involves taking a medicine called psoralen before having light therapy.
 Psoralen makes your skin more sensitive to UVA light.

-Light therapy usually involves two or three sessions a week for between 10 and 20 weeks.
+Light therapy usually involves two or three sessions a week for between 6 and 12 weeks.

-Phototherapy is very different from using sunbeds, which aren’t beneficial for psoriasis.
-With phototherapy, the dose and strength of the ultraviolet light are carefully controlled.
 Commercial sunbeds don’t filter the type and dose of ultraviolet light you receive.
-Most commercial sunbeds use a lot of UVA light, which isn’t much benefit to psoriasis on its own.
+Most commercial sunbeds use a lot of UVA light, which doesn’t help psoriasis on its own.

 Tablets and capsules

+Several medicines for psoriasis are available in tablets that you swallow.
+These include methotrexate, ciclosporin, acitretin and apremilast.
 These medicines work by reducing the activity of your immune system or slowing down the production of skin cells.
 Your doctor may prescribe them if you have severe psoriasis and other treatments aren’t helping.
 They can be very effective.
 But they can cause severe side-effects so your doctor will want you to have regular check-ups.

 Some of these medicines can be harmful during pregnancy.
-You may be asked to take precautions not to get pregnant (or to get your partner pregnant).
+You may be asked to take precautions not to get pregnant (or not to get your partner pregnant).
 Ask your doctor for more details if you’re considering trying for a baby.

 Injections